MOEAFramework/MOEAFramework/docs/visualizations.md

 ## Simple Plots

 The `Plot` class can generate simple, 2D plots from results produced by the MOEA Framework.

-For instance, plotting the Pareto approximation set produced by an algorithm:
+### Pareto Set

+Here we plot the result, a Pareto approximation set, of NSGA-II solving the 2-objective DTLZ2 problem:

 <!-- java:examples/org/moeaframework/examples/plots/PlotApproximationSet.java [31:38] -->